 |Form 1041-N||U.S. Income Tax Return for Electing Alaska Native Settlement Trusts|

 |Form 1041-QFT||U.S. Income Tax Return for Qualified Funeral Trusts|

 |Form 1041-T||Allocation of Estimated Tax Payments to Beneficiaries (Under Code section 643(g))|

 The Internal Revenue Service usually releases income tax forms for the current tax year between October and January, although changes to some forms can come even later.
 We last updated Federal Form 5434 from the Internal Revenue Service in January 2018.

 Historical Past-Year Versions of Federal Form 5434

-We have a total of four past-year versions of Form 5434 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of Form 5434 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here: